NoonU-Space/NoonU-Space.github.io/_posts/2024-05-28-scale-matters.md

 What follows are about 200 examples for why human scale thinking and the space-time paradigm may be insufficient for various advanced future scientific and technological explorations.

+Dyson spheres and megastructures:

+1. The scale of star-sized structures is hard for humans to visualize and engineer ... because humans are ego-driven and thus eco-constrained ... it's harder for ego-centric humans who need to be hands-on or micromangage ... these people simply cannot think beyond their own egos and their own eco-constraints UNTIL they ditch their egos and start seeing the problem from the scale the problem requires RATHER than seeing the problem from the scale that makes them comfortable.

+2. Collecting significant fractions of stellar power output requires continent-scale constructions
+3. Active stabilization and control is needed for large, thin, light-gathering surfaces
+4. Mega-scale structures need to be resilient to impacts and gravitational stresses
+5. Efficient power transmission from the sphere to habitats requires superconductors or lasers
+6. Thermal management on massive scales is needed to make megastructures habitable
+7. Orbital stability around stars needs more complex analysis than small satellites
+8. Dyson swarms of many collector elements require massive autonomous coordination

-Physics:
+Basic Physics:

-1. Planck scale physics operates at scales many orders of magnitude smaller than human scale
+9. Planck scale physics operates at scales many orders of magnitude smaller than human scale

-2. Quantum gravity theories suggest the breakdown of space-time at the Planck scale
+10. Quantum gravity theories suggest the breakdown of space-time at the Planck scale

-3. Higher-dimensional space-times beyond the familiar 4D may be needed to unify forces
+11. Higher-dimensional space-times beyond the familiar 4D may be needed to unify forces

-4. The nature of time and causality likely needs rethinking in a quantum gravity framework
+12. The nature of time and causality likely needs rethinking in a quantum gravity framework

-5. Emergent space-time from more fundamental constructs is an alien concept to humans
+13. Emergent space-time from more fundamental constructs is an alien concept to humans

-6. Unifying general relativity and quantum mechanics requires radical new paradigms
+14. Unifying general relativity and quantum mechanics requires radical new paradigms

-7. The interplay of quantum information, entropy, and space-time needs deeper study
+15. The interplay of quantum information, entropy, and space-time needs deeper study

-8. Topological quantum field theories go beyond usual notions of locality in space-time
+16. Topological quantum field theories go beyond usual notions of locality in space-time

 We could and will continue with more physics examples related to cosmology, string theory, loop quantum gravity, twistor theory, etc ... but this already starts to gives a flavor of how radically different from human intuition fundamental physics is likely to become as we probe smaller scales, higher energies, and try to resolve major theoretical problems.

-For quantum computing:
+Quantum computing:

-9. Quantum entanglement enables correlations that defy usual notions of locality
+17. Quantum entanglement enables correlations that defy usual notions of locality
-10. Exponentially large Hilbert spaces of many-qubit systems exceed human visualization ability
+18. Exponentially large Hilbert spaces of many-qubit systems exceed human visualization ability
-11. Quantum parallelism via superposition of computation paths is highly non-classical
+19. Quantum parallelism via superposition of computation paths is highly non-classical
-12. Quantum error correction requires thinking in terms of topological encodings of information
+20. Quantum error correction requires thinking in terms of topological encodings of information
-13. Quantum algorithms like Grover's and Shor's rely on non-intuitive quantum effects
+21. Quantum algorithms like Grover's and Shor's rely on non-intuitive quantum effects
-14. Quantum machine learning can handle data in higher-dimensional Hilbert spaces
+22. Quantum machine learning can handle data in higher-dimensional Hilbert spaces
-15. Quantum neural networks process inherently quantum mechanical data structures 16.Quantum simulation can efficiently simulate quantum systems intractable classically Material science and nanotechnology:
+23. Quantum neural networks process inherently quantum mechanical data structures 24.Quantum simulation can efficiently simulate quantum systems intractable classically

+Material science and nanotechnology:

-17. Atomic scale engineering requires conceptualizing complex 3D nanoscale geometries
+25. Atomic scale engineering requires conceptualizing complex 3D nanoscale geometries
-18. Quantum confinement effects dominate as device dimensions approach atomic scale
+26. Quantum confinement effects dominate as device dimensions approach atomic scale
-19. Nanoparticles have ultra-high surface area to volume ratios enabling new functionality
+27. Nanoparticles have ultra-high surface area to volume ratios enabling new functionality
-20. 2D materials like graphene have unique properties not present in the bulk
+28. 2D materials like graphene have unique properties not present in the bulk
-21. Metamaterials with exotic EM or acoustic properties require intricate sub-wavelength structuring
+29. Metamaterials with exotic EM or acoustic properties require intricate sub-wavelength structuring
-22. Active nanodevices and molecular machines operate far outside human engineering experience
+30. Active nanodevices and molecular machines operate far outside human engineering experience
-23. Hierarchical nanostructured materials combine multiple length scales in complex ways
+31. Hierarchical nanostructured materials combine multiple length scales in complex ways
-24. Nanofluidics, nanophotonics and nanoplasmonics all involve unintuitive quantum and surface effects
+32. Nanofluidics, nanophotonics and nanoplasmonics all involve unintuitive quantum and surface effects

-Dyson spheres and megastructures:

-25. The scale of star-sized structures is hard for humans to visualize and engineer ... because humans are ego-driven and thus eco-constrained ... it's harder for ego-centric humans who need to be hands-on or micromangage ... these people simply cannot think beyond their own egos and their own eco-constraints UNTIL they ditch their egos and start seeing the problem from the scale the problem requires RATHER than seeing the problem from the scale that makes them comfortable.

-26. Collecting significant fractions of stellar power output requires continent-scale constructions
-27. Active stabilization and control is needed for large, thin, light-gathering surfaces
-28. Mega-scale structures need to be resilient to impacts and gravitational stresses
-29. Efficient power transmission from the sphere to habitats requires superconductors or lasers
-30. Thermal management on massive scales is needed to make megastructures habitable
-31. Orbital stability around stars needs more complex analysis than small satellites
-32. Dyson swarms of many collector elements require massive autonomous coordination Other "to be developed" domains:
+Other "to be developed" domains:
 33. Femtotechnology at 10^-15 meter scales manipulates atomic nuclei and most fundamental particles
 34. Yoctotechnology at 10^-24 meter scales manipulates quarks, potentially making new forms of matter